 What lesson length do I need?

-- 30 minute lessons are suitable for younger students, in their first 1-2 years of piano study.
+- 40 minute buddy lessons are suitable for younger students, in their first 1-2 years of piano study.

-- 45 minute lessons are best for adult beginners and younger students going into their second or third year of study.
+- 60 minute buddy lessons are the ideal choice for the majority of students in their second or third year of piano studies.